ixocreate/ixocreate.github.io/page.md

 $ ./ixocreate media:generate-imageDefinition image
 ```

+Next step is to edit the imagedefinition at ixolit/src/App/Media/ImageDefinition/Image.php change the high from null to 150.

 Now you can login on #admin and can create a new site with a TextImageBlock.

+At the moment we don't have a layout let's do it. <a class="green" href="layout.html">Layout</a>